linspw/engineering/readme.md

 This is my basic Computer Engineering Study Guide and where I did some experiments with algorithms

+I am working on it to have some source of knowledge to share with everyone who wants to learn more about computer engineering

 ## Topics

 ### Data Structure